AfroDex/backend-replacement/docs/api/README.md

 ## Requests

-There are two messages you can send to the Bitcratic websocket API:
+There are two messages you can send to the AfroDex websocket API:
 1. getMarket
 2. message